Integrations

 |---|---|

-| 200 | Returns the asset (WebP for screenshots, GIF for clips, format depends on content for compositions) |
+| 200 | Returns the asset (WebP for screenshots, GIF or MP4 for clips) |

-| 304 | Not modified — the browser already has the latest version (ETag match) |
+| 304 | Not modified — the browser already has the latest version |

 | 400 | The endpoint ID is invalid |